urgdog/urg.systems/notes/td.md

 ### Final Thought, The Sequel
 Yes, this does not create "easy pathways for executive oversight".
 You'll probably need to make some slide decks to get wins for the quarter to show progress.
-If someone’s hammering you for ticket velocity in a high-agency skunkworks, the real problem isn’t your workflow.
+If someone’s hammering you for ticket velocity in a high-agency department, the real problem isn’t your workflow.

 It’s that they’ve mistaken dashboards for delivery.